Emerging in and with

-Professor Julian Goddard, Dean of the School of Art, and Professor Kit Wise, Associate Dean, Fine Art, foster creativity within our programs and School through the provision of exceptional support and enthusiasm for our students.
+Professor Kit Wise, Dean of the School of Art, and Dr Kristen Sharp, Associate Dean, Fine Art, have fostered creativity within our programs and School through the provision of a culture of support and enthusiasm for all of our students and staff.

 And in turn, the students and academic staff are supported by exceptional teams of technical staff who ceaselessly provide guidance, information and technical understanding across various specialised fields of practice.

-Finally, the administrative staff of the School equally afford outstanding support and guidance for all students in the School community.
+Finally, the administrative staff of the School equally afford outstanding support and guidance for all students and staff in the School community.

 Each year the School is fortunate to be able to provide several awards for overseas travel and studio residencies.
 Therefore, on behalf of our students the School community would also like to thank the following people for their support:

-- Anna-Louise Rolland, Managing Director and Curator of the Leipzig International Art Program, for her ongoing support of the graduate studio residency
+- Anna-Louise Rolland, Managing Director and Curator of the Leipzig International Art Program

 - The Australian Embassy in Berlin for their ongoing support of an annual exhibition developed by the Leipzig International Art Programme resident

-The School would also like to acknowledge the active and energetic assistance of Andrew Tetzlaff, coordinator and curator of INTERSECT in the School of Art, in organising and managing the process of awarding the overseas residencies to our students.
-Andrew is equally acknowledged for his coordination of additional graduate residency opportunities at RMIT SITUATE artist in residence studios.
-INTERSECT’s Verity Hayward has equally and enthusiastically supported the organisation and management of these residencies.
+The School would also like to acknowledge the active assistance of Andrew Tetzlaff, coordinator and curator of RMIT Intersect, in organising and managing the process of awarding the overseas residencies to our students.
+Andrew is equally acknowledged for his coordination of additional graduate residency opportunities at RMIT Situate artist in residence studios.

 The School community would also like to thank the professional support and generosity of the members of the 2018 Selection Committee for our Travelling Grants and overseas Studio Residency Awards: